 Mumps and measles can be serious infections.
+UKHSA reported a 'steady rise' in measles cases in England during recent years and declared a National Incident following an outbreak in January 2024, therefore, it is important that you check if you have been vaccinated.
 The MMR vaccine protects against both of these infections as well as rubella (German measles).
-Individuals who grew up in the UK and are now of typical student age in 2022 (17+) are likely to have received the MMR vaccine in two doses: the first aged 12-13 months, and the second aged 3 years 4 months.
-Unvaccinated people born in the
+Individuals who grew up in the UK and are now of typical student age in 2024 (17+) are likely to have received the MMR vaccine in two doses: the first aged 12-13 months, and the second aged 3 years 4 months.
+There can be a gap in immunity amongst 18-25 year olds as some didn't get the MMR vaccine as children.

-UK after 1980 are likely to be susceptible to measles and mumps.
 If you were not fully vaccinated as a child (two doses), we strongly recommend that you get the MMR vaccine now.
 Further information can be found at MMR (measles, mumps and rubella) vaccine - NHS (www.nhs.uk)